 HDMI can stream digital video and audio simultaneously and support up to 1920x1200 HD video and 8 channel audio.
 It supports HDCP encryption, making it the best choice for HD devices, such as Blu-Ray.
 HDMI also supports audio which DVI does not.

-DVI can be connected to an HDMI port using a small digital convertor.
+DVI can be connected to an HDMI port using a small digital converter.
 However, DVI does not support audio, and so a separate cable is needed.
 DVI can also connect to older monitors that only have a VGA port.

-edit Types of HDMI connectors
+Types of HDMI connectors

 HDMI connectors are of 5 types: